jamesphillipturpin/x-factor/README.md

 #19.
 Adding a feature to learn from the developer's corrections: You can modify the script to learn from the corrections made by the developer and use this information to improve the quality of its suggestions.
 This can help the script adapt to the developer's coding style and preferences.

 #20.
 Adding a feature to suggest unit tests: You can modify the prompt generator to suggest unit tests for the code being edited.
 This can help developers ensure that their code is functioning correctly

-## Call to Action

-If you want help with a similar or related project, please contact the author jamesphillipturpin.
-I am also a licensed structural engineer, and experienced with algorithmic trading.
-I also took classes related to AI at Caltech.
-If you have an AI related project that intersects one of those fields, it may be an especially good fit.

 # Wolverine